marigold-dev/deku/docs/Deku-Canonical/deku_c_cli.md

 - `wallet` is a path towards a wallet file
 - `contract_address` is the address of the smart contract on the Deku-C chain
 - `parameter` is the Michelson expression of the entrypoint and its argument
+- `ticket ID and amount` is an optional parameter which allows Deku to send tickets when calling an entrypoint which consumes tickets.

 The `parameter` can be provided by the Ligo compiler using the `ligo compile parameter` command.